About thirty years ago I realized that time could very well

 This may be needed in order to make sense of situations that involve movement, but the way I see it, time, as we usually think about it in the sense of a steady flow from the past to the future does not exist other then in our mind.

 The reason we regard time as real is probably due to the fact that we have a memory which allows our brain to use the input from our senses to maintain our bodies.

 This is how we operate ourselves, using the remembered input from a previous moment to act during the present one.

 With our comparably slow mind we do however need the input from many moments before reacting, thus bringing about a sense of continuity which, in turn, would be interpreted as a flow of time.
 In other words, I think time is just a remembered diagram of the status of what goes on.
 It has no real physical existence apart from what in discontinuous time would be a dynamic transformation of the present moment during the course of its - probably very brief - duration.

-could serve as a memory that brings about the dynamics of our
+itself could serve as a memory that brings about the

-universe due to the type of discontinuity I have in mind.
+dynamics of our universe due to the type of discontinuity I

-think about a moving object, the need of time in empty space is
+one think about a moving object, the need of time in empty

-not so obvious since we do not see anything that move.
-However,
+space is not so obvious since we do not see anything that

 Or… could it be the other way around so that the elasticity of space is the cause of what we experience as time?